Hide Your Wallet: Strategic Sciences MFMDs Are Coming

 At that military event I heard a handful of different rifles fired with an MFMD attached, from 5.56 to 338 Norma Magnum.
 I was floored by the suppression performance.
 Some of those magnum sniper calibers sounded like 300 Blackouts.
 Truly incredible stuff.

 The good new is, at least some models of Strategic Sciences MFMDs are about to be available on the civilian market.
 Like I said up top, though, you may want to hide your wallet.
-The least expensive models in the lineup (5.56 and 300 BLK) will start at $1,799, and go up fairly quickly from there to a bunch of MFMDs between $3,000 and $4,000.
+The least expensive models in the lineup (5.56 and 300 BLK) will start at $1,799, and they go up fairly quickly from there to a bunch of MFMDs between $3,000 and $4,000.
 Then a couple of ’em get dangerously close to and even exceed $10,000.

 Worse yet, we have a loaner on the way for review.
 Keep an eye out for that video and article in the near future, though if my experience from that event is any hint of what Dan and I will experience with this thing on the range, it just might be the worst news all of our wallets have had in years.